About ALE 6130 A

 Notes

-Prereqs enforced by the system: PSS/ALE 6110; or instructor permission; Course meets synchronously Tuesdays 12:00-2:00pm.
+Prereqs enforced by the system: PSS/ALE 6110; or instructor permission; Course meets in person Tuesdays 12:00-2:00pm.
 Additional asynchronous work will also be required.
 Open to degree and PACE students

 Section Description